RestKit/RKKiwiMatchers/README.md

 This project provides a set of matchers for use in testing the RestKit framework via the Kiwi behavior driven development library.

+## Example App

+There is an example app available in the Example directory that can be helpful for referencing configuration and use.

 ## Installation

 Recommended installation is via Cocoapods: